 Mini-casino license back up for grabs

-In a surprise move, the Pennsylvania Gaming Control Board (PGCB) announced on July 8 that they planned to auction a mini-casino license that became available when Mount Airy Casino failed to qualify for licensing late last year.
+In a surprise move, the Pennsylvania Gaming Control Board (PGCB) announced on July 8 that it planned to auction off a mini-casino license that became available when Mount Airy Casino failed to qualify for licensing late last year.

-This past September there was an auction that attracted no bidders.
+This past September, there was an auction that attracted no bidders.
 That was supposed to end bidding for mini licenses forever.
-But the license denial cracked open the closed door and the cash-hungry PA legislature ordered the PGCB to once again try and peddle the license freed up by Mount Airy’s disqualification.
+But the license denial cracked open the closed door, and the cash-hungry PA Legislature ordered the PGCB to once again try to peddle the license freed up by Mount Airy’s disqualification.

-And just five days later the Cordish Companies, which is developing a mini-casino near Pittsburgh and a full-sized casino in Philly, told PlayPennsylvania exclusively they will bid for the available license on Sept.
+And just five days later, the Cordish Companies, which is developing a mini-casino near Pittsburgh and a full-sized casino in Philly, told PlayPennsylvania exclusively that it will bid for the available license on Sept.
 2. The opening bid is $7.5 million.

 A new player at the table soon as partypoker looks to join

-Following a virus-caused long pause, VGTs are in business and expanding.
+Following a virus-caused long pause, VGTs are back in business and expanding.

-But just this week the Pennsylvania Gaming Control Board (PGCB) made a scad of conditional approvals for preliminarily licensing for additional sites, according to a PGCB spokesperson.
+But just this week, the Pennsylvania Gaming Control Board (PGCB) gave a spate of conditional approvals for preliminarily licensing for additional sites, according to a PGCB spokesperson.
 And four new locations were fully approved the month before.

-A PA State Senator had recently unsuccessfully floated a major expansion during closed-door discussions in the Republican caucus.
+A PA state senator recently unsuccessfully floated a major expansion during closed-door discussions in the Republican caucus.
 The proposal was aimed at adding VGT licensing for bars, social clubs, and other locations with liquor licenses.
 But it got no traction before recess.